-In 2018, the HR Committee commissioned Willis Towers Watson to conduct a review of the Company's Long-Term Incentive Plans and provide an update on compensation and market trends.
 In 2019, the HR Committee retained the services of Willis Towers Watson to provide an analysis of CEO compensation, update the HR Committee on executive compensation trends and review proposed changes to the Company's Long Term Incentive Plans.
-Fees paid to Willis Towers Watson for executive compensation matters were \$35,473 in 2018 and \$91,018 in 2019.
+In 2020, the HR Committee retained the services of Willis Towers Watson to provide an analysis of CEO compensation and provide an update on incentive compensation trends as a result of the COVID-19 pandemic.
+Fees paid to Willis Towers Watson for executive compensation matters were \$91,018 in 2019 and \$44,137 in 2020.